funinkina/portfolio/content/_index.md

 Check out the [Projects](/projects) section or stalk my [GitHub](https://github.com/funinkina).
 This site’s basically a brain-dump of my code, experiments, and occasionally, thoughts.

-## Experience
+## 💼 Experiences so far

 - **GenAI Intern** at [Weya.ai](https://weya.ai)
   Noida, Uttar Pradesh · *Nov 2024 – Jan 2025*

-  - Built a **FastAPI** backend that handled real-time voice calls (yes, actual talking machines).
+  - Worked on **FastAPI** based backend to handle realtime voice calls with AI agents.
-  - Improved concurrency support — fewer crashes, more sass.
+  - Added multiple integrations such as Calendar, Meet, WhatsApp, Twilio.
   - Developed a microservice to convert **S3 documents into embeddings**.
   - Tested and fine-tuned **LLMs** like they were fresh recipes.